 Language Book or App

-While many people you meet will speak some English, it is always wise to learn a bit of the local language.
+While many people you meet will speak some English, it's always wise to learn a bit of the local language.
 A few basic greetings and phrases can go a long way in creating connections and sparking conversations.
 Carrying an Arabic phrasebook (Levantine or Jordanian dialect will be most useful) or downloading an app prior to travel can extend that conversation or get you out of a jam if you find yourself surrounded by Arabic-only speakers.

 Personal Items